 Plural form: media

-Media’ is the word that we use to refer to the newspapers, television channels, or the radio – all different forms of news.
+Media is the word we use to refer to newspapers, television, and radio.
+These are different ways of sharing news and information.
 It is always incorrect to say ‘the news medias’.
-Instead, we must say, ‘The issue has been widely discussed in the media’ (here ‘media’ means television, newspapers, radio etc.).
+Instead, we say, ‘The issue has been widely discussed in the media’.

 REMEMBER…